ginnm/ProteinPretraining/README.md

 --finetune $FINETUNE
 ```

-You can find all availiable datasets and splits in peta/dataset.py.
+You can find all available datasets and splits in peta/dataset.py.

 If you want to use your own dataset, you can refer to peta/dataset.py and peta/train.py to write your own dataset class.
 Welcome to propose a pull request to upload your own dataset.